hmito/esj73web/presentation_en.md

     - To prevent troubles for recording, all recording tasks will be handled by the contractor.
 Organizers cannot perform the recording.
 The [Self On-Demand Streaming](#Self-On-Demand-Streaming) prepared for oral presentations is not available.
     - Recording will be conducted using cameras provided by the contractor installed at the venue, so the venue layout and speakers' faces will be visible during recording.
     - For Q&A and discussions, only content spoken through the microphone can be recorded.
+- Please also refer to the [Guidelines on the Use of Generative AI](#Guidelines-on-the-Use-of-Generative-AI).

+## Guidelines on the Use of Generative AI

+- If generative AI tools (e.g., large language models such as ChatGPT) are used in the preparation of posters, presentations or in data analysis, **presenters must clearly state the scope of their use** (e.g., illustration generation, assistance with data processing).
+    - Minor uses that do not substantially affect the content of the poster — such as stylistic refinement, proofreading, or checking for typographical errors — do not require disclosure.If generative AI is used only for such minor purposes, disclosure may be omitted.
+- The authors bear full responsibility for the final content of the presentation, including any parts generated or assisted by AI.
+    - Generative AI may not be listed as an author.

+Example of the statement:

+    Generative AI provided by Company A (model name) was used for illustration generation and assistance with data analysis in the preparation of this poster.